The Low-FODMAP Diet

 Low FODMAP Diet Food Chart

-These foods are all low in FODMAPs and great for the diet.
+These foods are all low in FODMAPs and suitable for the elimination phase.

 |Non-Dairy Alternatives||Almond Milk, rice milk, nuts, nut butter, seeds, hemp milk|